somoslosdorados/KDNA/README.md

 ## kdna.conf file format

-This file contains all the data regarding configuration that we want to save.
+This file contains all the configuration that we want to use.

-The configuration file will be automatically created in `~/.kdna/kdna.conf` if it is not present in the project.
+It will be automatically created in `~/.kdna/kdna.conf` if it is not present in the project.
 The file is structured with the following tags:

 ```
 [servers]
 [auto-backups]
 ```

-After adding servers/auto-backup, the knda.conf file will contain the following data in order:
+After adding servers/auto-backup, the `knda.conf` file will contain the following data in order:

 ```
 [servers]